KHwong12/urban-data-palette-blog/content/post/2020-04-flight-hkjp.md

 ---
 title: "Home Sweet Home to Homeless"
-subtitle: "See how coronavirus pulls down number of flights between Hong Kong and Japan"
+summary: "See how coronavirus pulls down number of flights between Hong Kong and Japan"
 description: ""
 date: 2020-04-26
 draft: false